 If an inductor (enzymes for its breaking down are encoded in structural genes) comes into the cell, it binds the protein-repressor.
 The gene-operator is released, RNA-polymerase breaks hydrogen bonds between DNA sequences of structural genes and transcription occurs.
 An mRNA is synthesized.
-According to its information proteins-enzymes are synthesized on the cytoplasm ribosomes, they are broken down by the inductor.
+According to its information proteins-enzymes are synthesized on the cytoplasm ribosomes, they break down the inductor.